johnnyblaze1999/CapstonePrototype/README.md

 Train AI on existing dataset: An approach to creating a bot from scratch, and using the dataset as an answer sheet.
 This method is not working because it requires a lot of time to train and modify the bot.

 BotPress Chatbot: The current state of the project with a working chatbot.
+It also includes a simple knowledge base file that is uploaded to BotPress Chatbot.